vaginessa/dns-wiki/HOWTO-debugging.md

 Description
 -----------

-This section was designed to advanced user, developers or users that having _Special_ problems e.g. on connectivity related things or simply want to debug AFWall+ quick.
+This section was designed only for advanced user, developers or users that having _special_ problems e.g. on connectivity related things or simply want to debug AFWall+ very quick.

 Debugging
 ---------